awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_StartStreamTranscription.md

 Valid Values:` pcm | ogg-opus | flac`

  ** [ MediaSampleRateHertz ](#API_streaming_StartStreamTranscription_ResponseSyntax) **   <a name="transcribe-streaming_StartStreamTranscription-response-MediaSampleRateHertz"></a>
 The sample rate for the input audio stream\.
-Use 8,000 Hz for low quality audio and 16,000 Hz for high quality audio\.
+Use 8,000 Hz for low quality audio and 16,000 Hz or higher for high quality audio\.
 Valid Range: Minimum value of 8000\.
 Maximum value of 48000\.

  ** [ NumberOfChannels ](#API_streaming_StartStreamTranscription_ResponseSyntax) **   <a name="transcribe-streaming_StartStreamTranscription-response-NumberOfChannels"></a>